Holidays and travel

 - Get advice from your doctor about what you should do if you become unwell while you’re away and find out where the nearest hospital is.

 - Check with your doctor if you need medication to prevent blood clots in your legs if you’re taking a long-haul flight.
-He or she may advise you to wear special stockings too.
-On the aeroplane, get up and walk up and down the aisle, or do regular leg exercises while sitting.
+They may advise you to wear special stockings too.
+On the plane, walk up and down the aisle, or do regular leg exercises while sitting.

 Talk to your doctor about vaccinations before booking your holiday.
-For some countries you may need vaccinations, but some can be harmful if you are receiving certain treatments like certain cancer drugs.
+For some countries you may need vaccinations, but some can be harmful if you are receiving certain treatments, such as a specific cancer drug.

 Vaccines that you may need to avoid include live vaccines for polio, chickenpox, rubella (German measles), MMR (measles, mumps and rubella), BCG (tuberculosis), yellow fever and typhoid.